gdpp/js_projects_beginner/README.md

 ![javascript image](https://northsoft.co/blog/wp-content/uploads/2022/11/image.jpeg)

-Once upon finished the Javascript course [Link to Javascript Course Repository](https://github.com/gdpp/javascript).
+Once upon finished the Javascript course [Link to Repository](https://github.com/gdpp/javascript).
 This is a complementary repository with the prupose of practice the learned in the previous linked course.

 ## Beginner to Lower Intermediate